acremonezi/Database-Systems-MySQL-PostgreSQL-MongoDB/README.md

    2. For SQL only: https://www.mysql.com/products/workbench/
    3. For NoSQL only: https://studio3t.com/

-6. Connect the IDE to the databases using the credentials bellow:
+6. **Connect the IDE above to the databases using the info bellow:**

    1. Host: `localhost` or your computer `IP address`
    2. Ports: